 - Is there any indication of internal engine oil leakage?

 This method of oil analysis is aimed to determine whether any particles resulting from mechanical wear or surface degradation is present or not.
-If so, the identification of the particles is done through this analysis.
+If so, the identification of the particles is made through this analysis.
 Besides, you could find answers to questions like:

 - Is the degradation of the machine normal?